peteroupc/peteroupc.github.io/random.md

 <a id=Using_Random_Number_Generators></a>
 ## Using Random Number Generators

-To reduce the chance of correlated random numbers or identical random number sequences, an application is encouraged to create&mdash;
+To **reduce the chance of correlated random numbers or identical random number sequences**, an application is encouraged to create&mdash;
 - one thread-safe instance of an RNG for the entire application to use, or
 - one instance of an RNG for each thread of the application, where each instance&mdash;
     - is accessible to only one thread (such as with thread-local storage), and
     - is initialized with a seed that is unrelated to the other seeds (using sequential or linearly related seeds can cause [**undesirable correlations**](https://blogs.unity3d.com/2015/01/07/a-primer-on-repeatable-random-numbers/) in some PRNGs).

-An application that generates random numbers in parallel can also do one or both of&mdash;
+An application that generates **random numbers in parallel** can also do one or both of&mdash;

 - using a different conforming RNG scheme for each instance, and
 - using a conforming RNG scheme specially designed for parallel random number generation.